 “I’m non-binary, can I use this flag?”

-Alternatives: viramoric, toric, bisexual, vincian
+Alternatives: viramoric, toric, bisexual, vincian, uranic, androsexual

 ”Can I use this flag for merch?”